Have you been charged with careless driving?

 What are the penalties in relation to careless driving?

 It is not an offence that can attract a gaol sentence.
-First time offenders face a maximum fine of 12 penalty units (approximately $1300) and second time offenders face a maximum of 25 penalty units.
+First time offenders face a maximum fine of 12 penalty units and second time offenders face a maximum of 25 penalty units.
+The penalty is found at s65 of the Road Safety Act.

-Defendants who plead guilty will also accrue 3 demerit points and, if the matter goes before a Magistrate, potentially be subject to a period of suspension from driving.
+Defendants who plead guilty will also accrue 3 demerit points and, if the matter goes before a magistrate, potentially be subject to a period of suspension or cancelation from driving, per s28 of the Road Safety Act.
+The reference to the demerit points are not found in the Road Safety Act but in the Road Safety (Drivers Regulations) 2019 in schedule 3 at item 19.

 How long you might expect to lose your driver’s licence for in relation to careless driving is completely at the Court’s discretion.
 It really depends on who is sitting on the bench and what materials are put forward on your behalf.